A couple sits at a table with a laptop and financial papers, working on their taxes together.

 A 401(k) is one of many tools available to help you save for retirement — and auto escalation can help you increase your contributions regularly without any additional thought or effort on your part.

-If you’ve maxed out your 401(k) or you’re looking for a retirement account with more flexible options, you may consider opening a traditional or Roth IRA with SoFi Invest®.
-Both types of IRA offer tax-advantaged retirement savings, and in 2022, individuals can save $6,000 per year across IRA accounts, with an extra $1,000 catch-up contribution available to those aged 50 and older.
+If you’ve maxed out your 401(k) or you’re looking for a retirement account with more flexible options, you might want to consider a traditional or Roth IRA.
+Both types of IRAs offer tax-advantaged retirement savings.

 FAQ